igorkry/tnt4j-streams/README.md

 #### Angulartics (AngularJS tracing)

 This sample shows how to stream JavaScript events traces from Angulartics.
-TNT4J-Angulartics-plugin sends trace data over HTTP request `http://localhost:9595`.
+TNT4J-Angulartics-plugin sends trace data over HTTP request
+`http://localhost:9595`.
 Thus to process this we will need `HttpStream` running on port `9595`.

 Sample files can be found in `samples/angular-js-tracing` directory.

-How to configure Angulartics see [`samples/angular-js-tracing/readme.md`](tnt4j-streams-core/samples/angular-js-tracing/readme.md)
+How to setup sample environment see [`samples/angular-js-tracing/readme.md`](tnt4j-streams-core/samples/angular-js-tracing/readme.md)

+Sample trace data is available in `messages.json` file.

 Sample stream configuration:
 ```xml